Photos: Renaud Philippe

 Are you one of the thousands of festivalgoers that flocked to Québec City’s historic district for 11 days of concerts at the Festival d’été de Québec?

 If yes, go ahead and give yourself a pat on the back.
 If no, then well… you missed out.
-But don’t worry, read our quick guide to help you plan for the 50th anniversary next July ’cause if it’s anything like this summer, you won’t want to miss it.
+But don’t worry, read our quick guide to help you plan for the 50th anniversary this July ’cause if it’s anything like last summer, you won’t want to miss it.

 Selena Gomez rocking Bell Stage Photo: Renaud Philippe